 The return has no potential for catalyzing roads development in any material way but it could facilitate some CSR-driven initiatives from corporate organizations who are keen to get tax relief for their material CSR activities.
 An example would be the Apapa roads rehabilitation works that we understand are being undertaken by the Dangote Group, Flour Mills in conjunction with the NPA.
 The key question is what is a good measure of the risk-adjusted cost of capital for an average company that has the capacity to undertake infrastructure projects.
 We presume this may be in a range of 35-45% to provide a risk-adjusted equity return in Nigeria today.

 2. PPP Structuring

-It is also quite interesting to note that the Scheme is expected to be a Public-Private Partnership (PPP) intervention and has the following mandates, to wit: (a) enable the FGN to leverage on private sector funding for the construction or refurbishment of Eligible Road Infrastructure projects in Nigeria; (b) focus on the development of Eligible Road Infrastructure projects in an efficient and effective manner that creates value for money through private sector discipline; and (c) guarantee Participants in the Scheme timely and full recovery of funds provided for the construction or refurbishment of Eligible Road Infrastructure projects.
+It is also quite interesting to note that the Scheme is expected to be a Public-Private Partnership (PPP) intervention and has the following mandates, wit: (a) enable the FGN to leverage on private sector funding for the construction or refurbishment of Eligible Road Infrastructure projects in Nigeria; (b) focus on the development of Eligible Road Infrastructure projects in an efficient and effective manner that creates value for money through private sector discipline; and (c) guarantee Participants in the Scheme timely and full recovery of funds provided for the construction or refurbishment of Eligible Road Infrastructure projects.

-Indeed, the express recognition of PPP arrangements in the Order is a step in the right direction, same being good news for existing and prospective investors.
+Indeed, the express recognition of PPP arrangements in the Order is a step in the right direction, the same being good news for existing and prospective investors.
 This is because providing road infrastructure could be highly capital intensive.
-Hence, one can then understand why it is hoped that the PPP would be allowed to fullfill it mandate, fully achieve and maximise its potentials under the Scheme, without being grossly affected by the seemingly inefficient, bureaucratic and inept strategies that could ordinarily affect government projects in Nigeria.
+Hence, one can then understand why it is hoped that the PPP would be allowed to fulfil its mandate, fully achieve and maximise its potentials under the Scheme, without being grossly affected by the seemingly inefficient, bureaucratic and inept strategies that could ordinarily affect government projects in Nigeria.